ClinicalBrainLab/clinicalbrainlab.github.io/content/project/deception/index.md

   #url: ""
 #slides: example

-summary:  An investigation of deception and trust.
+summary: "An investigation of deception and trust."
 profile: true

 tags: